 Why not put pages into subfolders?
 If you put a page into a subfolder, then links to the stylesheets, JavaScript, and other sources will fail.
-On those sub-folder pages, you'd need to use .../ to move up a level in the directory.
-But if you have some pages in some folders, others in sub-sub-folders, and others in the root, trying to guess which files should contain .../ or .../.../ or nothing at all and which shouldn't will be a nightmare.
+On those sub-folder pages, you'd need to use ../ to move up a level in the directory.
+But if you have some pages in some folders, others in sub-sub-folders, and others in the root, then trying to guess which files should contain ../ and which shouldn't will be a nightmare.

-Jekyll gets around some of this link path variation by using baseurl and including code that prepends the baseurl before a link.
+Jekyll gets around some of this by using baseurl and including code that prepends the baseurl before a link.
 This converts the links into absolute rather than relative links.
 With absolute links, the site only displays at the baseurl you configured.
-This is problematic for tech docs because you usually need to move files around from one folder to another based on versions you're archiving or when you're moving your documentation from draft to testing to production folders.
+This is problematic for tech docs because you usually need to move files around from one folder to another based on versions you're archiving or how you're publishing your documentation from draft to testing to production folders.